Venture capital trusts (VCTs)

 - The value of the underlying investments of a VCT can be uncertain, as they are often unquoted investments that do not have a readily available market price.

-- It can be difficult to sell VCT shares on the secondary market, although some VCTs offer a ‘buy-back’ facility.
+- It can be difficult to sell VCT shares to other investors on the stock market as you would with other shares, although some VCTs offer a ‘buy-back’ facility.

 - VCTs are generally more suitable for experienced investors, as they can be higher risk than other investment companies.